r-fukutoku/CS_Data_Visualization/index.md

-## Findings from the Visualizations:
+## Findings from the Visualizations
 The hexbin plot allowed us

 The stripchart captures vote count efficiently since it spans a full range of values.